wp-plugins/sticky-menu-or-anything-on-scroll/readme.txt

 == Changelog ==

+= 1.1.4 =
+* Ready for WordPress 4.1 (and TwentyFifteen).
+* Fixes issue when element has padding in percentages.

 = 1.1.3 =
 * Fixes width calculation bug introduced in previous version (sorry about that), box sizing now supported.